productscience/constellate/docs/installation.md

 # Installation

+This document describes how to set up a local development environment and how to deploy constellate to a public server.

+## Table of Contents

 - Setup the project on Firebase
 - Checkout the code and install dependencies
 - Setting up your local config